Restoration

 - If your property is located within the neighborhood’s two historic districts reflected in the map above, you may qualify for State Tax Credits.

-- For information regarding re-roofing of an existing structure within the Overlay Zone, please contact the Development Review Enterprise office at 719 385-5982.
+- For information regarding the re-roofing of an existing structure within the Overlay Zone, don’t hesitate to get in touch with the Development Review Enterprise office at 719-385-5982.
 The Re Roof Permit application may be downloaded here.

-- Storage sheds (also called accessory structures) that do not require a permit do not require review by the Historic Preservation Board.
+- Storage sheds (also known as accessory structures) that do not require a permit are exempt from review by the Historic Preservation Board.

 City Contact for Historic Preservation is William Gray, Senior Planner, Land Use Review Division, Planning and Community Development.